Frequently Asked Questions

-This is a great chance to get to know the friendly staff who are available for support throughout your program.
+This is a great chance to get to know the friendly staff of our Thai partner who are available for support throughout your program.
 They’ll discuss everyday concerns and provide travel advice for weekend excursions.
 You’ll also meet fellow teachers, who will be great resources for both teaching and exploring Thailand.

 What type of visa do I need?